WDAZ-TV: History

 WDAY-TV and WDAZ-TV used these logos in 1972–73 (top) and 1973–74 (bottom).

-WDAZ began test broadcasts on December 1966, and went on the air for the first time on January 29, 1967.
+WDAZ-TV began test broadcasts in December 1966, and went on the air for the first time on January 29, 1967.
+The station began to broadcast local color programs in July 1969.
 For its first 15 years on the air, WDAY-TV had significant coverage problems in the northern portion of the vast Fargo–Grand Forks market.
 Channel 6 was required to conform its signal to protect CBC Television station CBWT in Winnipeg, which was also on channel 6.
 While the other Fargo stations covered the northern portion of the market very well, WDAY-TV only provided grade B coverage to most of Grand Forks and could not be seen at all in much of the northern part of the market.
 WDAZ was signed on to fill this coverage gap.
 (WDAY's coverage problem would become moot with the 2009 digital television transition in the United States and the 2011 transition in Canada, in which WDAY would broadcast its digital signal on channel 21 and CBWT broadcast theirs on channel 27.)
 It is one of the few stations west of the Mississippi River allowed to use a "W" call sign at sign-on.
 Most stations west of the Mississippi begin with the K; however, WDAY radio received its call letters before the U.S. Government moved the K-W boundary in 1923 from the state borders between 102 and 104 degrees West longitude (including the North Dakota–Montana border) to the Mississippi River.

 Originally an NBC affiliate, WDAZ switched to ABC along with sister station WDAY-TV on August 22, 1983.
-WDAZ continues to be carried on Canadian cable systems, while other North Dakota broadcasts were replaced with Detroit and/or Toledo, Ohio stations, and then Minneapolis station KARE.
-WDAZ even maintained a sales office in Winnipeg.
-In 1986, WDAZ was nearly dropped from cable in Winnipeg.
-After the crisis, WDAZ and Prairie Public Television's KGFE set up a fixed microwave link to carry stronger signals into Winnipeg.

-WDAZ HD logo used until 2016.

 WDAY/WDAZ began operating cable-only WB affiliate "WBFG" in 1998.
 WDAY/WDAZ replaced The CW Plus successor of "WBFG" with the Justice Network (which launched in early 2016) on new digital broadcast subchannels WDAY 6.2 and WDAZ 8.2 and WDAY'Z Xtra (which launched in 2013) on digital subchannel 6.3 in the Fargo area and 8.3 in the Grand Forks area.
 WDAZ-DT4 returned to the air in 2017 as an affiliate of Ion Television.